Clean Water Act, NPDES permit awareness, SSO reporting, public health priorities, and records

 SituationFirst compliance thoughtField action that supports compliance

-Manhole overflowing to a streetCould become an SSO report and public health incidentIsolate traffic, keep people away, protect storm drains, estimate flow, notify supervisor
+Manhole overflowing to a streetPossible SSO report and public-health incidentIsolate traffic, keep people away, protect storm drains, estimate flow, notify supervisor

-Pump station high-high alarmCould lead to overflow or unauthorized bypassVerify safety, dispatch response, check power/pumps/controls, prepare backup pumping if needed
+Pump station high-high alarmPossible overflow or unauthorized bypassVerify safety, dispatch response, check power/pumps/controls, stage backup pumping

-Heavy rain causes repeated surchargingIndicates capacity, infiltration, or inflow problemDocument wet-weather pattern, install or review flow monitoring, schedule I/I investigation
+Repeated wet-weather surchargingCapacity, infiltration, or inflow problemDocument the pattern, review flow monitoring, schedule an I/I investigation

-Grease blockage near restaurantsMay show weak FOG control or sewer use enforcementClear blockage, document material, inspect upstream businesses, open FOG follow-up
+Grease blockage near restaurantsWeak FOG control or sewer-use enforcementClear blockage, document material, inspect upstream businesses, open FOG follow-up

-Customer sewage backupPublic health and customer service issue; may or may not be an SSOProtect occupants, determine public vs private cause, document times and observed conditions
+Customer sewage backupPublic health and customer issue; may or may not be an SSOProtect occupants, determine public vs private cause, document times and conditions

 What makes an SSO serious

-Common causes are blockages, root intrusion, collapsed pipe, power failure, pump failure, improper design, vandalism, excessive infiltration and inflow, and inadequate maintenance.
-On the exam, do not treat SSO response as only a mechanical problem.
-It is also an exposure-control, public communication, cleanup, and reporting problem.
+Common causes are blockages, root intrusion, collapsed pipe, power failure, pump failure, undersized design, vandalism, excessive infiltration and inflow, and deferred maintenance.
+On the exam, do not treat an SSO as only a mechanical problem; it is an exposure-control, public-communication, cleanup, and reporting problem at once.

 SSO response sequence

 1. Protect people first.
-Use traffic control, personal protective equipment, atmospheric awareness, and barriers to keep workers and the public away from sewage and traffic hazards.
+Traffic control, personal protective equipment (PPE), atmospheric awareness, and barriers keep workers and the public away from sewage and traffic.

 2. Stop or reduce the overflow.
-Clear the blockage, restore pumping, start standby power, activate redundant pumps, or set up bypass pumping under supervision.
+Clear the blockage, restore pumping, start standby power, run redundant pumps, or set up supervised bypass pumping.

 3. Contain the release.
-Block storm drain inlets if safe, use sandbags or absorbent socks where appropriate, recover pooled sewage, and prevent entry to surface water when possible.
+Block storm-drain inlets if safe, use sandbags or absorbent socks, recover pooled sewage, and keep flow out of surface water.

 4. Notify internally.
-Follow the utility chain of command so required regulatory and public notifications happen on time.
+Follow the chain of command so required regulatory and public notifications happen on time (many states require a verbal report within 24 hours and a written report within 5 days).

 5. Clean and disinfect.
-Remove solids, wash affected hard surfaces, apply disinfectant where required by procedure, and dispose of debris properly.
+Remove solids, wash hard surfaces, disinfect where procedure requires, and dispose of debris properly.

 6. Document and correct.
-Record facts, not guesses.
-Open follow-up work for CCTV, root control, pipe repair, pump maintenance, FOG inspection, or I/I investigation.
+Record facts, not guesses, and open follow-up work for CCTV, root control, pipe repair, pump maintenance, FOG inspection, or I/I work.

 Records that make reports defensible

-A good field record lets the compliance lead reconstruct what happened without relying on memory.
-Capture the discovery time, response arrival time, stop time, location, weather, receiving area, whether flow reached a storm drain or waterway, estimated volume, likely cause, corrective action, notifications made, photos, sampling if required, and follow-up work order numbers.
+A good field record lets the compliance lead reconstruct the event without relying on memory.
+Capture discovery time, arrival time, stop time, location, weather, receiving area, whether flow reached a storm drain or waterway, estimated volume, likely cause, corrective action, notifications made, photos, sampling if required, and follow-up work-order numbers.

 Test Your Knowledge